lucasbpro/essentialis-rest-api/README.md

-# Essentialis-admin
+# Essentialis-API

-This is a personal project of a REST API used to manage a small business of cosmetic products.
+This is a personal project of a RESTFul API used to manage a small business of cosmetic products.

-## Usage
+## How to run the API server

-This application can be started by running the commands below in a Bash or in the command prompt.
+The API is started by running the commands below in a Bash or in the command prompt.
+They create a virtual environment, install all project dependencies on it and then run the application.

 For Linux/MAC:
 ```bash